bsdimp/freebsd-git-docs/doc-cvt.md

-# FreeBSD Doc Committer Tranistion Guide
+# FreeBSD Doc Committer Transition Guide

 This document is designed to walk people through the conversion process from Subversion to Git, written from the doc committer's point